Tango: Etymology

 There are several theories regarding the origin of the word tango, none of which has been proven.
 An African culture is often credited as the creator of this word; in particular, it is theorized that the word derives from the Yoruba word shangó, which refers to Shango, the God of Thunder in traditional Yoruba religion.
 This theory suggests that the word “shangó” was morphed through the dilution of the Nigerian language once it reached South America via slave trade.
 According to an alternative theory, tango is derived from the Spanish word for "drum", tambor.
 This word was then mispronounced by Buenos Aires’ lower-class inhabitants to become tambo, ultimately resulting in the common tango.
 It is also sometimes theorized that the word is derived from the Portuguese word tanger, which means "to play a musical instrument".
 Another Portuguese word, tangomão, a combination of the verb tanger ("to touch") with the noun mão ("hand") meaning "to play a musical instrument with one's hands", has been suggested as the etymon of tango.

 According to some authors, tango is derived from the Kongo word ntangu which means "sun", "hour", "space-time".

 Styles

-The tango consists of a variety of styles that developed in different regions and eras of Argentina as well as in other locations around the world.
-The dance developed in response to many cultural elements, such as the crowding of the venue and even the fashions in clothing.
+The tango consists of a variety of styles that developed in different regions and eras of Argentina, as well as in other locations around the world.
+The dance developed in response to multiple cultural elements, such as the crowding of the venue and even the fashions in clothing.
 The styles are mostly danced in either open embrace, where lead and follow have space between their bodies, or close embrace, where the lead and follow connect either chest-to-chest (Argentine tango) or in the upper thigh, hip area (American and International tango).